Dallas County Court Records

 Probate Filing Fees (Effective January 1, 2022)

-Cases requiring posted notice incur an additional $20.00, and citation by publication adds $65.00 (plus $8.00 per issuance).
-The publisher’s fee for the Daily Commercial Record is billed separately.
+Cases requiring posted notice add $20.00, and citation by publication adds $65.00 (plus $8.00 per issuance).
+The publisher's fee for the Daily Commercial Record is billed separately.
 A full probate filing fee schedule with statutory citations is available for download.

 Searching Probate Records

-Probate case records may be viewed online through the Dallas County Courts Portal by name or case number.
-Copies of closed probate records may be requested by email to DCClosedProbateRec@dallascounty.org or by written request to:
+Probate case records can be viewed online through the Dallas County Courts Portal by name or case number.
+To request copies of closed probate records, email DCClosedProbateRec@dallascounty.org or send a written request to:

 Central Records Division